domtru1923/ai-project/README.md

 ## Summary

-For business purposes, it is important to have good descriptions of your products.
-If you have a lot of products and various customers it can be difficult and time consuming to prepare suitable descriptions to your website.
+For business purposes, it is important to have good descriptions of your products for various customers.
+It can be difficult and time-consuming to prepare suitable descriptions.
 This solution will be a fast and modern alternative to copywriters.

 ## Background